Dheeraprabhakar/PublicTool/README.md

     The length of the longest word is 9 characters.
 My code will only accept width value > 9.

 ## Roadmap
-1. Implement 'full' formatting style.
-I understand that implementing `full` style needs a different way of parsing words and padding spaces, which I could not implement in the interest of time.
+1. Implement `full` formatting style.
+I understand that implementing this style needs a new way of parsing text and padding spaces, which the current implementation wouldn't support.
 2. Add unit tests